apache/asterixdb/asterixdb/asterix-doc/src/main/user-defined_function/udf.md

 ## <a name="installingUDF">Installing a Java UDF Library</a>

-To install a UDF package to the cluster, we need to send a Multipart Form-data HTTP request to the `/admin/udf` endpoint of the CC at the normal API port (`19004` by default).
+To install a UDF package to the cluster, we need to send a Multipart Form-data HTTP request to the `/admin/udf` endpoint of the cluster through the special UDF domain socket.
 Any suitable tool will do, but for the example here I will use `curl` which is widely available.

 For example, to install a library with the following criteria: